SC-100 Study Guide: Microsoft Cybersecurity Architect

 The exam is available on April 7, 2022, in the Beta phase at the time of this writing.
 Beta exams are not scored immediately because Microsoft is gathering data on the quality of the questions and the exam.
 The SC-100 exam is out of beta and is now generally available.

-Updated on 09/07/2022 – I am so happy and grateful now that I received the final report for the SC-100 Microsoft Cybersecurity Architect with a passing score as shown in the report below!
-I want to mention that I did not prepare well when I sat for this exam in May 2022 there were no resource materials available during the beta phase, but since I work with Microsoft Security Solutions on daily basis, I managed to answer most of the questions within 2 hours.
+Updated on 09/07/2022 I am so happy and grateful now that I received the final report for the SC-100 Microsoft Cybersecurity Architect with a passing score as shown in the report below!
+I want to mention that I did not prepare well when I sat for this exam in May 2022 there were no resource materials available during the beta phase, but since I work with Microsoft Security Solutions daily, I managed to answer most of the questions within 2 hours.

 Exam Target Audience